aphanotus/openEd/BI164.23S.Evolution.and.Diversity/Biodiversity.Colby.md

 - To count towards an award, organisms must be in their natural environment.
 (Greenhouses, zoos, aquariums, natural history collections, etc. don't count.)
 - The total for bonus points from this project will be capped at 25 points per student.

-- Dr. Angelini has ultimate discretion to deter all outcomes of this competition, including judgements of "cuteness" and "danger".
+- Dr. Angelini has ultimate discretion to determine all outcomes of this competition, including judgements of "cuteness" and "danger".